onmax/nimiq-identicons/README.md

 - Fully typed
 - Runtime agnostic: works in browser, workerd, node, bun...
-- About 2 times faster on startup and 5 times faster on re-rendering
+- About 2 times faster on startup and 5 times faster on re-rendering than previous version
 - Produces about 25% smaller SVG, thanks to svgo
+- Simplify bundling compare to previous version

 ## Installation